relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/monitored_individual_data_sources/monitored_individuals_via_zipdrop_data_source.md

 Sync Monitored Individuals generically from any data source using [Trace ZipDrop]({{ site.baseurl }}{% link docs/administrator_guide/collection/all_data_sources/generic_data_sources/zip_drop.md %})

 [Trace ZipDrop]({{ site.baseurl }}{% link docs/administrator_guide/collection/all_data_sources/generic_data_sources/zip_drop.md %}) data source can be used to import Monitored Individuals data.
 Trace is shipped with ingestion profile named `Default Monitored Individuals Sync` which is set to import objects of type `Monitored Individual` and by design should be used together with `Monitored Individuals Sync` data transformation.
 {: .fs-6 .fw-300 }

 1. TOC
 {:toc}

 ---

-Zip drop data source can be used to import Monitored Individuals data.
-Trace is shipped with ingestion profile named `Default Monitored Individuals Sync` which is set to import objects of type `Monitored Individual` and by design should be used together with `Monitored Individuals Sync` data transformation.

 # Mandatory columns names that need to be included in the load file are: